The power to create a better world is already ours!

 In that way, campaign supporters still retain the ultimate right to vote as they please but they also make it clear to all politicians that they’ll be giving very strong preference to candidates that have signed the Pledge, to the exclusion of those who haven’t.
 So politicians who sign the Pledge attract those votes and yet they risk nothing because the policy package only gets implemented if and when sufficient governments around the world have signed up to it too.
 But if politicians fail to sign the Pledge they risk losing votes to their political competitors who do, and so could risk losing their seats.
 With many parliamentary seats and even entire elections around the world often hanging on a relatively small number of votes, it’s not difficult to see that only relatively few campaign supporters will be needed to make it in the vital survival interests of all politicians to sign up.
 And therein lies the power that citizens already have, even in dominant countries such as the USA, to ensure that their governments sign up and cooperate.

 Thanks to this novel way of voting, not only have many UK MPs signed up, some Members of the European, Australian and other parliaments have too.
-The campaign has supporters in over 70 countries and they are self-organising to take the project forward and roll it out internationally.
-In 2005 they started a global process by which they - potentially with the help of chosen independent experts - gradually develop the global policies to be included in the campaign’s overall policy package.
-This ensures that the policies to be implemented are democratically developed, globally inclusive, tailored to the needs of each country and yet that the process still remains open and flexible over time.
+The campaign has supporters in over 100 countries and they are self-organising to take the project forward internationally.
+Once sufficient support from politicians is available, citizen-supporters of the campaign will be invited to participate in a global process by which they can - potentially with the help of chosen independent experts - gradually develop the global policies to be included in the campaign’s overall policy package.
+This will ensure that the policies to be implemented will be democratically developed, globally inclusive, tailored to the needs of each country and yet that the process still remains open and flexible over time.

 Many non-governmental and campaigning organisations already have well thought out global policies to deal with climate change, oil depletion and other problems but what they don’t have is a viable political means for getting them implemented in a globalised world.
 That’s why they’re increasingly seeing this novel campaign as a vehicle for driving politicians and nations towards cooperatively implementing them.
 They’re increasingly recognising that if politicians don’t have the unilateral power to deal substantively with global problems, then citizens must logically take the lead both in designing the necessary policies, and in using their collective voting power to drive politicians to implement them simultaneously.